julian-molina/Documentation/_includes/trading_system/move-to-phase-event.md

 <!--------------------------------------------- CONTENT starts -->

-The sequence in which phases are executed may be overriden by the use of the move-to-phase event.
-When the situation in the move-to-phase event validates ```true``` the system shifts the focus to the phase referenced by the move-to-phase event.
+While phases are defined in a sequence and you may choose to manage the position by shifting from one phase to the next in the sequence, the move to phase event offers an alternative.

+With the move to phase event, you may arbitrarily decide which will be the next phase.
+To do that, you must establish a reference from the move to phase event, to the phase that should be activated once the event is triggered.

-Any number of move-to-phase events may be set-up at each and every phase, allowing complete flexibility on how the trade is managed.
-This feature allows setting complex trade-management algorithms switching to different formulas back and forth or in any configuration imaginble.
+Any number of move-to-phase events may be set up for each and every phase, allowing complete flexibility on how the position is managed.
+This feature allows setting up versatile position-management algorithms that may switch to different formulas back and forth, or in any configuration imaginable.

 {% include note.html content="A move-to-phase event must reference a phase node.
 When the situation in the move-to-phase event evaluates ```true``` the management shifts to the referenced phase." %}